 The Student Lounge is available for use by students when the building is open.
-The lounge contains comfortable seating for lounge or study and a kitchen area.
+The lounge contains comfortable seating for relaxing or study and a kitchen area with refrigerators, microwaves and vending machines.
 The lounge is a great place for students to relax, eat and connect with their peers.
-The Pomeroy College of Nursing Student Association may host student activities and programs in the lounge from time to time.
+A monitor within the lounge displays important College information.